CanastaWiki/Canasta/README.md

 You will want to use `kubeadm` or other Kubernetes implementations for your production environment.
 We aim to provide documentation on how to do this in the future.

-The mount-bind directories are created at `/opt/mediawiki` root ( you can change this by modifying the conf files).
-If nothing exists at the given path, an empty directory will be created there as needed with permission set to 0755, having the same group and ownership with Kubelet.
-Make sure the `/opt/mediawiki/elasticsearch` and `/opt/mediawiki/images`, `/opt/mediawiki/sitemap` are writable.
+The mount-bind directories are created at `/opt/mediawiki` root (you can change this by modifying the conf files).
+If nothing exists at the given path, an empty directory will be created there as needed with permission set to 0755, having the same group and ownership as Kubelet.
+Make sure the `/opt/mediawiki/elasticsearch`, `/opt/mediawiki/images` and `/opt/mediawiki/sitemap` directories are writable.

-Note, the Kubernetes stack provided (same as the Docker Compose stack) does not include any front-end load balancer or proxy web server, so it's up to you to route the requests to the wiki pod/container.
+Note that the Kubernetes stack provided (same as the Docker Compose stack) does not include any front-end load balancer or proxy web server, so it's up to you to route the requests to the wiki pod/container.

-Note, the Kubernetes stack provided relies on the [hostPath](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath) volume binding, so it's not intended to be used as a scalable solution (>1 pod per deployment) and for some in-cloud Kubernetes deployments.
+Note that the Kubernetes stack provided relies on the [hostPath](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath) volume binding, so it's not intended to be used as a scalable solution (>1 pod per deployment) and for some in-cloud Kubernetes deployments.

-It's recommended to replace `hostPath` mounts with [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/)s using [StorageClass](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
+It is recommended to replace `hostPath` mounts with [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/)s using [StorageClass](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).

 # More info
 ## History
 Project Canasta was launched by Yaron Koren, head of WikiWorks.
 Project Canasta is intended to make Enterprise MediaWiki administration easier, while bringing the full power of MediaWiki and its extensions to the table.

 ## What's behind the name?
 Canasta means "basket" in Spanish, alluding to Canasta's full-featured stack being like a single basket, complete with all of the tools needed.